How to Compare Software Products: Solutions, Frameworks and Libraries

-Read: Why to build an MVP app in Flutter
+Read: Why and when to build an MVP app in Flutter

 Step 2.
 Break down the system into functional components

-At this step, you should decide what the future system will consist of - front-end to interact with users, back-end to manage the system, data storage and processing modules, security tools, etc.
+At this step, you should decide what the future system will consist of, including frontend that users will directly interact with, backend that will manage the system, data storage, and processing modules, security tools, etc.

-Once you determine all functional elements of the future system, you will be able to search for the right digital instruments to develop and integrate these elements into your future product.
+Once you determine all the functional elements of the future system, you will be able to search for the right instruments to develop and integrate these elements into your future product.

 Step 3.
 Analyze each element and the system as a whole

 Now that you have a general understanding of the system elements, you can start a deep technical analysis in software development.
 Review available tools and services that could help you implement this functionality.
 Study each functional element and your system as a whole.

 To get a brief overview of tools and frameworks available on the market, you can use the following techniques:

 - Use Google to find relevant information and software product comparison for different solutions, libraries and frameworks that could be used to build your functional elements.
 You may turn to the industry expertise if it’s available.

 - Check StackOverflow for discussions on different solutions relevant to your project.